 5 Ways To Decrease The Risk Of Concussions In Youth Football

 Across the country, growing attention on concussions has led to numerous efforts aimed at protecting athletes.
 Adequate knowledge can help athletes better recognize the signs or symptoms of a concussion and understand the consequences of not reporting head injuries.
+Some studies suggest athletes are unaware of certain symptoms and therefore do not self report.

 Every team should have a concussion management plan that details when a player should be removed from practice or competition.
 They should also give team physicians guidelines for evaluation before returning to play, and specify when an athlete who has shown signs of a concussion should not be allowed to return to play without a physician’s permission.